Little Red Dots and Supermassive Black Hole Seed Formation in Ultralight Dark Matter Halos: Baryonic Collapse and Seed-Mass Scale inside ULDM Solitons

-The Jeans scale of ULDM determines the minimum halo mass able to collapse at high redshift, while the empirical soliton–halo relation fixes the soliton mass and dark matter core radius.
+The Jeans scale of ULDM determines the minimum halo mass able to collapse at high redshift, while the empirical soliton-halo relation fixes the soliton mass and dark matter core radius.
 These, in turn, set the baryonic core density, inflow velocity, shock temperature, and accretion rate.